xver/Shunt/README.txt

 TITLE: 1.
 Introduction SVCS

-(SVCS) System Verilog client server handshake
+ *(SVCS) System Verilog client server handshake:*

+ - *SVCS is a framework which is aimed to enable quick and easy development of communication between stand-alone "System Verilog" simulations and/or external applications.*

 (start code)
 ******************************************************
 Data Types: